Inspiration Art Studio Hack: Organizing Time And Space

 As practising artists, the time we spend creating our craft and the environment where we do it are two of the most important factors that can directly affect our work.
-In this article, we will discuss how you can effectively manage your time for art, and how you can build your own artist studio that will inspire, motivate, and most importantly – equip you to create.
+In this article, we will discuss how you can effectively manage your time for art, and how you can build your own art studio setup that will inspire, motivate, and most importantly – equip you to create.

-Why you need time management and organisation
+Why you need time management and organization

 Cliche as it may sound, the popular saying is true: An organised space means an organised mind.
 It is easy to fall into a trap of utter disarray when we leave our artist studio messy all the time, and the same goes with our daily routine.
 If we don’t schedule and make a to-do list, we are bound to get disoriented.

 Truly, there are so many materials to arrange, ideas to develop, and paperwork to do — all on top of pushing yourself and finding inspiration to create in the artist studio.
 How do we fix this?
 By having a personal system that works for your schedule and space arrangement.

 Creating Time Management

 “Inspiration exists, but it has to find you working.” – Pablo Picasso